tmllull/raspi/mailNotificationLogin/README.md

     exit 0

-This script send a Pushbullet notification when someone is login and logout, and an email with some information like where are connected, User, last connections, process...
+This script send an email with some information like where are connected, User, last connections, process...
 The lines *last* and *ps* are commented for minimize information, but just discomment for recieve all.

 Edit /etc/pam.d/sshd and add a call to the script like follow. **Take care to add the line just next to "pam_selinux.so close"**: